-\ Corresponding author
+Corresponding author

 Abstract - With the increasing use of vascular interventions, catheter navigation in complex vessels has become even more critical.
-Vascular intervention surgeries also require more precise manipulation and a more intelligent system to ensure the safety of the patients.
-In this paper, a virtual training model based on deep reinforcement learning was designed to navigate the catheter into the aortic arch.
-The whole experiment was carried out in a virtual environment, and a reinforcement learning method was used to test the performance of catheter autonomous navigation in vessels.
-Finally, the model was successfully trained and results were analyzed basing on previous work.
-The results obtained would be more convincing if the model was more complex and closer to the actual vessels.
+Vascular intervention surgeries also require more precise manipulation and a high level of automation.
+In this paper, a reinforcement learning- based navigation model was designed and implemented in virtual environment.
+The task is to insert the catheter and guidewire into the aortic arch automatically.
+The whole experiment was carried out in the virtual environment based on SOFA engine.
+Firstly, the model of vessel and catheter/guidewire was established.
+Secondly, a reinforcement learning method (asynchronous advantage actor-critic) was used to test the performance of catheter autonomous navigation in vessels.
+Finally, the results were analyzed and compared with manual operation.
+The results demonstrate that the automatic insertion has shorter operation time and less contact force.

-Index Terms -Vascular interventional surgery, Reinforcement learning, Catheter navigation.
+Index Terms -Vascular interventional surgery, Reinforcement learning, Catheter insertion, Actor-critic.